✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 4. Success rate tracking by error pattern

-For n8n-specific replay, the dashboard triggers a webhook to the original workflow with the stored input data.
+For n8n-specific replay, the dashboard triggers a webhook to the original workflow with the stored input data, marking the entry as replayed upon success.

 When to Alert vs. DLQ Only #